Entry into force of the OP-ICESCR

 The Optional Protocol to the International Covenant to the Economic, Social and Cultural Rights (OP-ICESCR) entered into force on 5 May 2013, thus providing victims of violations of the Covenant with the possibility of submitting individual and collective complaints before the UN Committee on Economic, Social and Cultural Rights.

-The members Project on ESC rights at the Geneva Academy have commented on the entry into force of the OP-ICESCR in two recently published articles.
+The members of the Project on ESC rights have also commented on the entry into force of the OP-ICESCR in two articles published in 2013.
 The first article, "Economic, Social and Cultural Rights" published in the European Journal of Human Rights, n.
 2013/2, traces significant developments in the field of economic, social, and cultural rights as they emerged in 2012.

 In an article published in the law journal Pratique juridique actuelle, Dr. Christophe Golay analyses the influence of the entry into force of the OP-ICESCR for Switzerland (in French).

 The ESCR Project provides academic expertise and legal advice to a variety of audiences, including the UN Human Rights Council Advisory Committee and the Special Procedures that address economic, social and cultural rights, as well as to academia, students, NGOs, diplomats, UN staff, courts and tribunals and UN Treaty Bodies.

 The ESCR Project plays an important role in facilitating the understanding and development of legal and policy issues related to ESCR by providing input and by offering the space for brainstorming and discussion among experts in the field and the wider public.
 Along these lines, a series of successful events have been organized in the last years: